 It was at this point that we formed a partnership with marine conservation charity ORCA.
-ORCA is dedicated to forging links between people and the sea, and focuses on studying whales, dolphins and porpoises and promoting their conservation through enthusing, inspiring and educating others.
+ORCA is one of Europe’s leading whale and dolphin conservation charities, and is dedicated to forging links between people and the sea.
+ORCA focuses on the study of whales, dolphins and porpoises, and promotes their conservation through enthusing, inspiring and educating others.

-Since that time we have commissioned over 100 marine wildlife surveys, employed wildlife education officers on two of our routes, developed an onboard ‘Wildlife Centre’ on one of our ships, and involved our passengers in a range of innovative, engaging and fun educational activities.
-As a result of this programme an estimated 10,000 people a year are encouraged to make small changes in their lifestyle that will benefit marine ecosystems.
+Since that time we have commissioned over 100 marine wildlife surveys, employed wildlife education officers on Newcastle to Amsterdam route, developed an onboard ‘Wildlife Centre’ on one of our ships, and involved our passengers in a range of innovative, engaging and fun educational activities.

-With the continued support of our passengers, we plan to continue to develop our environmental programme in order to affirm both medium and long-term benefits to the North Sea and wider marine environment.
+With the continued support of our passengers and staff, we plan to continue to develop our environmental programme and partnerships in order to affirm both medium and long-term benefits to the North Sea, and the wider marine environment.